cbim-medical-group/pytorch-template/README.md

 3. **Open Tensorboard server**

     Type `tensorboard --logdir saved/log/` at the project root, then server will open at `http://localhost:6006`

+    Type `tensorboard --logdir saved/log/  --host 0.0.0.0` at the project root, then server will open to the public access at `http://ip:6006`

 By default, values of loss and metrics specified in config file, input images, and histogram of model parameters will be logged.
 If you need more visualizations, use `add_scalar('tag', data)`, `add_image('tag', image)`, etc in the `trainer._train_epoch` method.